(See F. Byron (Ron) Nahser CV for updated list)

 Student Leadership Program

-Debuting in 2001, the Beta Gamma Sigma Student Leadership Forum brings together student members from colleges and universities across the country for a chance to improve their leadership skills.
+Debuting in 2001, the Beta Gamma Sigma (the honor society of AACSB accredited business schools) Student Leadership Forum brings together student members from colleges and universities across the country for a chance to improve their leadership skills.
 A hands-on experience, the Student Leadership Forum challenges the chosen participants to examine questions such as, “What Kind of Leader Will I Be?”
 Team-building exercises, social activities, networking and other activities make the Student Leadership Forum a very positive step forward in the professional lives of those taking part.